Racial segregation in the United States: Racism

-In most cities, the only way Blacks could relieve the pressure of crowding that resulted from increasing migration was to expand residential borders into surrounding previously white neighborhoods, a process that often resulted in harassment and attacks by white residents whose intolerant attitudes were intensified by fears that Black neighbors would cause property values to decline.
+In most cities, the only way Black people could relieve the pressure of crowding that resulted from increasing migration was to expand residential borders into surrounding previously White neighborhoods, a process that often resulted in harassment and attacks by White residents whose intolerant attitudes were intensified by fears that Black neighbors would cause property values to decline.
 Moreover, the increased presence of African Americans in cities, North and South, as well as their competition with whites for housing, jobs, and political influence sparked a series of race riots.
-In 1898 white citizens of Wilmington, North Carolina, resenting African Americans' involvement in local government and incensed by an editorial in an African American newspaper accusing white women of loose sexual behavior, rioted and killed dozens of Blacks.
+In 1898 white citizens of Wilmington, North Carolina, resenting African Americans' involvement in local government and incensed by an editorial in an African American newspaper accusing white women of loose sexual behavior, rioted and killed dozens of Black people.
 In the fury's wake, white supremacists overthrew the city government, expelling black and white officeholders, and instituted restrictions to prevent Blacks from voting.
 In Atlanta in 1906, newspaper accounts alleging attacks by black men on white women provoked an outburst of shooting and killing that left twelve Blacks dead and seventy injured.
-An influx of unskilled black strikebreakers into East St Louis, Illinois, heightened racial tensions in 1917.
-Rumors that Blacks were arming themselves for an attack on whites resulted in numerous attacks by white mobs on black neighborhoods.
+An influx of unskilled black strikebreakers into East St. Louis, Illinois, heightened racial tensions in 1917.
+Rumors that Black people were arming themselves for an attack on Whites resulted in numerous attacks by white mobs on black neighborhoods.
 On July 1, Blacks fired back at a car whose occupants they believed had shot into their homes and mistakenly killed two policemen riding in a car.
 The next day, a full-scaled riot erupted which ended only after nine whites and thirty-nine blacks had been killed and over three hundred buildings were destroyed.

 Although the ban on interracial marriage ended in California in 1948, entertainer Sammy Davis Jr. faced backlash for his involvement with a white woman in 1957.